 Meeting & Study Rooms

 The Rio Rancho Public Libraries provide public meeting spaces at both of our locations.
 Local, civic, community or non-profit organizations are welcome to use these rooms for meetings during open library hours.

-For first time users, please create an account and supply a little information about your group here.
+For first time users, please complete an initial application about your group here.